Dragon Nest

 Dragon Nest (드래곤네스트) is a free-to-play fantasy MMORPG developed by Eyedentity and available in different regions and languages.
-Aside from boasting a non-targeting combat and skill system within instance dungeons, Dragon Nest revolves around a rich story which is told in different points of view depending on the player's chosen class.
+Aside from gameplay featuring a non-targeting combat and skill system within instance dungeons, Dragon Nest revolves around a story which is told in different points of view depending on the player's chosen class.
 Dragon Nest receives new content, balance patches and cash shop items on a monthly basis.
 Major expansions that include several new dungeons, Nests, new classes, multiple new features or remake of old ones, extensive class adjustments and a raise on the level cap take place every year.

 The game has over 200 million players as of 2013, and had grossed by 2012.

 Gameplay

 Dragon Nest incorporates non-targeting system gameplay to create a fast-paced action-filled experience.
 Players choose from a range of hero classes, characters that are of the Dragon Nest storyline that can equip customizable gear and weapons.
 Characters exist in one world, Kalahan, which resulted from Nexon uniting all four worlds to unite the characters.
 Devastating skills can also be learned, to increase one's power when defeating monsters in instance dungeons or defeating other players in PvP.

 Dragon Nest also has the advantage of being nearly completely skill-based, with lower level characters being able to defeat high level characters in PvP with skill alone.
 This allows a more experienced player that is of a lower level to dominate a less experienced player of a higher level player in PvP.

 In Dragon Nest, players fight groups of monsters using skills and attacks received by class trainers throughout the game.
 The monsters drop money, boxes, collectables, materials, weapons or equipment that can be used by the player, sold, traded or thrown away.

 The Cash Shop is an in-game shop where players use real-life currency to purchase equipment not widely available in-game.
 Special items can also help in the development of the characters such as Approval Stamps, Protection Jellies, and Dragon Eggs.
 Player can also buy pets, costumes, cosmetics to personalise their character.

 In Dragon Nest NA, the Cash Shop is known as the "Dragon Vault".